 More organizations are coaching leaders to become better at their jobs.
 The focus today is on coaching for performance and less on teaching management concepts.
 The reason is simple: Organizations have seen positive results from executive coaching.
 Now, companies are doubling down on such programs and expanding coaching to a broader population of leaders.
 More organizations are coaching leaders at all levels, not just at the top.

-Nearly half of HR leaders who participated in IMPACT Group’s 2021 Leadership Study said their organizations plan to expand the use of coaches to develop individuals and teams – especially those working virtually.
+Over half of HR leaders who participated in IMPACT Group’s 2022 Leadership Study said their organizations plan to expand the use of coaches to develop individuals and teams – especially those working virtually.

 The Growth in Coaching Leaders

 PwC and the Association Resource Center reported in 2011 that the average return on an investment in executive coaching was seven times the organization’s initial investment.
 Corporate America went from spending about $1 billion annually on coaching in 2010 to $2.85 billion by 2020, according to SHRM.*